-To try and help these less fortunate people, particularly in remote villages, this community development project has been established in Sote Village, about two hours from Fiji’s capital, Suva.
-Volunteers are needed to help the people of the Sote Village community in a variety of ways.
+To try and help some of these local communities, particularly in remote villages, this community development program has been established in Sote Village, about two hours from Fiji’s capital, Suva.
+Volunteers are needed to help the Sote Village community in a variety of ways.

 - Facilitating creative and educational activities with school children